AliLogic/school-projects/README.md

 # school-projects

-all school cpp projects that i do for my school can be found here
+all school cpp projects that i do for my school can be found here.  dont make a pr because i won't entertain any.